significance/docs.github.io/docs/bee-developers/bee-developers.md

 ---
-title: Bee Developers
+title: Useful Info
-id: bee-developers
+id: useful-info
 ---

+Welcome!
+We love PR's!
+Please get involved with our [Github repo]("https://github.com/ethersphere/bee").

-Installation from source is described in the [Installation]("/bee-docs/installation.html").
+Installation from source is described in the [Installation]("/docs/installation.html").

 # Testing a connection with PingPong protocol